Fleur Agema: Political profile

 In her political career, Agema has primarily focused on the issue of care, particularly elderly care.
 She has argued for the preservation of nursing homes.
 Between 2010 and 2012, the PVV's voting behaviour on this issue more often followed the political line of the left-wing parties SP and GroenLinks than the centre-right parties VVD and CDA.

-To outside observers, Agema has been described as belonging to the left-wing of the PVV due to her support for welfare state policies.
+To outside observers, Agema has been described as belonging to the left wing of the PVV due to her support for welfare state policies.
 Following the founding of the PVV in 2008, she declared the party to have a "left-wing, warm profile" in the area of health care and as "strict, you could say right-wing" in the area of justice.
 She also cited British Prime Minister Margaret Thatcher as an influence.
 She has shared the anti-Islamic positions taken by the PVV and Pim Fortuyn, the leader of her old party the LPF, saying that she became critical of Islam in her youth partly through reading books such as The Satanic Verses by Salman Rushdie and learning about the fatwa declared on him.

 Personal life

 In December 2012, Agema announced that she has been diagnosed with multiple sclerosis.
 Agema went on maternity leave on 13 January 2015 and was replaced by Karen Gerbrands.
 On 17 February 2015, she gave birth to a daughter with Léon de Jong.

+Regarding her religious beliefs, Agema has described herself as "lightly religious" and "not religious, but also not non-religious."